rm-hull/luma.oled/doc/install.rst

    * ``python-dev`` ⇒ ``python3-dev``,
    * ``python-pip`` ⇒ ``python3-pip``.

-   It was *originally* tested with Raspian on a rev.2 model B, with a vanilla kernel version 4.1.16+, and has subsequently tested on Raspberry Pi model A & model B2 (Debian Jessie) and OrangePi Zero (Armbian Jessie).
+   It was *originally* tested with Raspbian on a rev.2 model B, with a vanilla kernel version 4.1.16+, and has subsequently tested on Raspberry Pi model A & model B2 (Debian Jessie) and OrangePi Zero (Armbian Jessie).